ttimbers/Repeating_things_in_R_lesson/Repeating_things_in_R_lesson.md

 One major reason for using a scripting language, such as R or Python, for your data analysis is that it makes your more efficient - it is easy once you have written code, to apply it to a new set of data.
 But how about 10 new sets of data?
+Or 1000?
 In this lesson, we're going to discuss the useful tools and strategies, that are available in R, that will help you become more efficient with your data analysis by easily repeating a command or analysis on many things (e.g., datasets).